Hollinwood Branch Canal

 The Hollinwood Branch Canal was a canal near Hollinwood, in Oldham, England.
 It left the main line of the Ashton Canal at Fairfield Junction immediately above lock 18.
 It was just over 4.5 mi long and went through Droylsden and Waterhouses to terminate at Hollinwood Basin (Hollinwood Top Wharf).
 It rose through four locks at Waterhouses (19–22) and another four at Hollinwood (23–26).
 Immediately above lock 22 at Waterhouses was Fairbottom Junction where the Fairbottom Branch Canal started.
 Beyond Hollinwood Basin there was a lock free private branch, known as the Werneth Branch Canal, to Old Lane Colliery, which opened in 1797.
 It is a biological Site of Special Scientific Interest and a Local Nature Reserve.

 History

 The Hollinwood Branch Canal was comparatively rural in character apart from mills and factories at Droylsden.
 Its main purpose was to carry coal from numerous local collieries to the many mills and factories in the neighbourhood of the Ashton Canal.
 Passengers were also carried along its length.

 This canal was extensively used until about 1928 when trade began to decline rapidly due to competition from railways and roads.
 However, this was not the only problem as mining subsidence was becoming serious and it unofficially closed in 1932, although parts of it remained navigable.
-It was not until 1955 that most of it was officially closed and the short remaining section from the main line at Fairfield Junction was officially closed in 1961.
+It was not until 1955 that most of it was officially closed and the short remaining section from the main line at Fairfield Junction was officially closed under the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi).